civictechdc/us-congress-pizza-flag-tracker/retro.md

 Retro questions:

 - How do you feel?
 - What did you like?
 - What would you do differently next time
 - What would you like to do next time?

+#### Thurs Apr 22

+- How do you feel?
+  - Pleased - E
+  - Ecstatic - T
+- What did you like?
+  - We got the list done on frontend - E
+  - We solved JSonify on backend and display on frontend
+- What would you do differently next time
+  - figure out hoe to get FLASK to auto rebuild - E
+- What would you like to do next time

 #### Wed Apr 21

 - How do you feel?
   - Disappointed, engaged - E
   - Lost, Encouraged - R